docdnp/wsevent/README.md

 ./wsproxy.sh
 ```

-Start the multiple clients using the loadbalancer
+Start multiple clients using the loadbalancer

 ```
-./wsproxy.sh 80
+./wsclient.sh 80
 ```